Henriette Christine of Brunswick-Wolfenbüttel: Abbess

 Following her installation as abbess, she lived in the monastery, apart from irregular family visits to her father's court.
 She presided in person at chapter meetings.
-One of the first administrative changes under her leadership was a new regulation introduced by the Gandersheim chapter on 22 June 1696 concerning the admission to the community of new canonesses: in order to raise the profile of the monastery and to increase its income, it was determined that in future new canonesses should be required to demonstrate "imperial provenance" (reichsgräfliche Abkunft) to at least 4 degrees, and to introduce "Statutengelder" (loosely, "admission fees") of 16,000 Thaler.
+One of the first administrative changes under her leadership was a new regulation introduced by the Gandersheim chapter on 22 June 1696 concerning the admission to the community of new canonesses: in order to raise the profile of the monastery and to increase its income, it was determined that in future new canonesses should be required to demonstrate "imperial provenance" (reichsgräfliche Abkunft) to at least 4 degrees, and to introduce "Statutengelder" (loosely, "admission fees") of 16,000 Thalers.

 The traditionally scratchy relationship between the local court and the privileged Imperial immediacy of the monastery was transformed under Abbess Henriette Christine.
 Her father had governed the principality as sole ruler since the death of his elder brother in 1704.
 In practice Rudolf Augustus had generally been content for his ambitious younger brother, who was seen as "politically astute" to take a lead on matters of governance ever since 1685.
-Duke Anthony Ulrich's own perspective was turned upside down between 1704 1708 by the engagement (in 1704) marriage (in 1708) of his famously beautiful teenage granddaughter, Elisabeth Christine, to the young prince who in 1711 would become the Emperor Charles VI.
+Duke Anthony Ulrich's own perspective was turned upside down between 1704 and 1708 by the engagement (in 1704) marriage (in 1708) of his famously beautiful teenage granddaughter, Elisabeth Christine, to the young prince who in 1711 would become the Emperor Charles VI.
 The young people had been engaged since 1704, and the resulting dynastic alliance put an end, for Brunswick-Wolfenbüttel, to the political tensions which under most circumstances were inherent in the power relationships between Hapsburg Holy Roman Emperors and the leading princes of the empire.
 Under Abbess Henriette Christine that same dynastic alliance drove a new emphasis on Gandersheim's imperial immediacy.
 One aspect of this was the regular attendance of Abbess Henriette Christine at sessions of the Imperial Diet ("...
 Reichstag" / "... parliament") at Regensburg.
 It was the same stress on imperial connections that necessitated a comprehensive reworking of Gandersheim's history.
 (Major monasteries were still important repositories of generally accepted historical truth at this time.)
 Abbess Henriette Christine entrusted the important task of reworking the monastery's history to her secretary-archivist, Johann Georg Leuckfeld.